Solar cell: Recycling

-Some solar modules (For example: First Solar CdTe solar module) contains toxic materials like lead and cadmium which, when broken, could possible leach into the soil and contaminate the environment.
-The First Solar panel recycling plant opened in Rousset, France in 2018.
+The first solar panel recycling plant opened in Rousset, France in 2018.
 It was set to recycle 1300 tonnes of solar panel waste a year, and can increase its capacity to 4000 tonnes.

-In 2020, the first global assessment into promising approaches of solar photovoltaic modules recycling was published.
-Scientists recommended "research and development to reduce recycling costs and environmental impacts compared to disposal while maximizing material recovery" as well as facilitation and use of techno–economic analyses.
-Furthermore, they found the recovery of high-value silicon to be more advantageous than recovery of intact silicon wafers, with the former still requiring design of purification processes for recovered silicon.
 If recycling is driven only by market-based prices, rather than also environmental regulations, the economic incentives for recycling remain uncertain and as of 2021 the environmental impact of different types of developed recycling techniques still need to be quantified.